nsg-ethz/Blink/README.md

 python setup.py build_ext --inplace
 ```

-After, make the log dir with `mkdir log`.
+After,go back to the Blink folder and make the log dir with `mkdir log`.
 Then you can start the controller version of the python implementation with:

 ```